Skip to Content Top

 Where Should You Not Use Spray Foam?

-You should not use spray foam near lighting or heat-generating appliances.
 The heat from lights and appliances can cause the highly flammable foam to catch fire.
 Do not apply foam around wires because it can damage them as it cures.
-Finally, do not apply spray foam anywhere not indicated in the literature that accompanies the product.
+For optimal results, apply spray foam according to the manufacturer's guidelines.

 How Long Does Spray Foam Last?

-Spray foam lasts for around 80 to 100 years.
 The closed-cell foam tends to last a little longer than open-cell spray foam.
 For most households, this means that the foam will outlast the occupants, meaning homeowners will not need to worry about replacing the insulation during their lifetimes.
 Physical damage and improper installation can shorten the life of foam insulation.

 What Are The Disadvantages Of Spray Foam Insulation?

-The disadvantages of spray foam insulation include mold development in spaces between the wall and the foam.
 Foam can become too airtight without proper ventilation in the house.
-Incorrect application of foam can lead to a termite infestation or release harmful chemicals that pose health hazards to humans and pets.
+Incorrect foam application can lead to a termite infestation or release harmful chemicals that pose health hazards to humans and pets.

 Is Spray Foam Insulation Worth Having?

-Spray foam insulation is worth having because its benefits outweigh the disadvantages.
-Foam saves a lot of energy and keeps the house well-insulated from heat and cold.
-Although foam costs more than other types of insulation, they last a long time.
+Foam saves energy and keeps the house well-insulated from heat and cold.
+Although foam costs more than other types of insulation, it lasts a long time.
 The energy savings over the life of the foam insulation may offset the initial cost, depending on the inflation rate.

 Is Spray Foam Permanent?

-Spray foam is permanent insulation that adheres directly to a substrate.
 It expands and hardens upon application, filling every nook and cranny and forming a permanent bond.
-It also creates a permanent seal to block out polluted air, moisture, dust, allergens, and pests.
-If needed, a professional installer can remove old foam before replacing it.
+It also creates a permanent seal to block polluted air, moisture, dust, allergens, and pests.

-Spray Foam Insulation Is Worth The Cost | iFOAM
+Spray Foam Insulation Is Worth The Cost | Contact Us

-Find out for yourself why spray foam insulation is worth the extra upfront cost.
+Find out why spray foam insulation is worth the extra upfront cost.
 At iFOAM, our professional foam insulation installers can modernize your home, making it a comfortable, energy-efficient place to live.
 Call iFOAM at (855) 935-4723 to schedule your consultation today!